-This containment policy includes: prohibiting US companies from selling core technologies and equipment to China, restricting Chinese investment in US tech firms; limiting sales of Chinese tech products in the US and allied countries; curtailing knowledge-transfer and academic exchanges with China; prosecuting US-based Chinese scientists and engineers on spy charges.
+This containment policy includes: prohibiting US companies from selling core technologies and equipment to China; restricting Chinese investment in US tech firms; limiting sales of Chinese tech products in the US and allied countries; curtailing knowledge-transfer and academic exchanges with China; and prosecuting US-based Chinese scientists and engineers on spy charges.

 How will China react to the US technological containment policy?